🧠 Second Brain

 Data Modeling

-Data modeling has changed over time; when I started (~20 years ago), choosing between Inmon and Kimball was common.
+Data modeling has changed; when I started (~20 years ago), choosing between Inmon and Kimball was common.

 In its most straightforward form, data modeling is how we design the flow of our data such that it flows as efficiently and in a structured way, with good data quality and as little redundancy as possible.